 There are so many options: hospitality vs. hospital; cityscape or the great outdoors; rigorous programming vs. country club luxury, equine therapy, acupuncture, art therapy or yoga….
 Oftentimes, it seems to make the most sense to go to addiction treatment near where you live.
 The familiarity and close proximity to home are an added incentive to make the leap.

-Cleveland – So Near and Yet So Far…
+Indianapolis – So Near and Yet So Far…

-Grand Rapids and Cleveland are nearby, but far enough away to create a manageable distance from those people places and things that might trigger a negative emotional response.
+Grand Rapids and Indianapolis are nearby, but far enough away to create a manageable distance from those people places and things that might trigger a negative emotional response.
 It is easy to assume that traveling for treatment is just too “difficult,” but that is not the case.
 In fact, there are strong incentives to leave your home town if the treatment center out of town fits your criteria.

 Time to reflect, decompress and prepare